jdb/jdb.github.com/functional.rst

       int rdtsc(){ __asm__ __volatile__("rdtsc"); }

-2. A wrapper function callable which matches Python interfaces is defined.
+2. A wrapper function for the pi function, which matches Python interfaces, is defined.
 This wrapper receives the arguments in the form of Python objects that it transforms to input argument for the C function in the correct format: here, a simple int.
 The wrapper also builds an Python float object from the C float approximation of Pi returned by the *pi* C function:

    .. sourcecode:: c